 Even in today’s ever-shifting corporate nomenclature, it’s rare to come across a title like Chief TRUE Officer.
 This unique moniker belongs to Alvin Stafford, VP of Accounts at OBE and leader of our minority-owned sister marketing agency, Think TRUE.
 For Alvin, multicultural and purpose-led marketing is where he built his foundation.

-Background & Opportunity
+Background and Opportunity

 While playing basketball for a league in Venice Beach, Calif., Alvin met with our Co-CEO, Deb Lemon, who worked at Nike at the time and introduced him to Nike Blu House—a unique energy and activation space where Alvin got his start producing and marketing events.
 Using what he learned, Alvin launched Blueprint Collective, a boutique agency specializing in basketball, community and entertainment marketing, which he ran for nearly 12 years.